-Christmas has always been my favorite time of year.
-Some of my fondest memories as a child were watching my dad string up Christmas lights on our house and decorating the tree.
+Christmas has always been my favorite time of year and some of my fondest memories as a child were watching my dad string up Christmas lights on our house and decorating our tree.
 Christmas is a special time for our family to gather and celebrate with gifts, dinner, our Lord Jesus, and a birthday!
-Yes, this holiday was made even more special with the blessing of our daughter, Skye, the day after Christmas.
-Sharing the traditions that I grew to love with my own children has created such wonderful memories for my family to cherish!
+Yes, the holiday season was made even more special with the blessing of our daughter, Skye, the day after Christmas.
+Sharing traditions I grew to love with my own children has created such wonderful memories for my family to cherish!

 The Christmas Story

 And it came to pass in those days, that there went out a decree from Caesar Augustus, that all the world should be taxed.
 (And this taxing was first made when Cyrenius was governor of Syria.)
 And all went to be taxed, every one into his own city.
 And Joseph also went up from Galilee, out of the city of Nazareth, into Judea, unto the city of David, which is called Bethlehem (because he was of the house and lineage of David), to be taxed with Mary his espoused wife, being with child.
 And so it was, that, while they were there, the days were accomplished that she should be delivered.
 And she brought forth her firstborn son, and wrapped him in swaddling clothes, and laid him in a manger; because there was no room for them in the inn.